Mount Fuji, Japan

 Overnight Climbs

-At sunrise, while many practitioners test their luck in the middle of the night, they manage to sleep in the mountain shelters.
-These shelters supply just enough food and lodging.
-Climbing is thus made easier.
+At sunrise, while many practitioners test their luck in the middle of the night, they manage to sleep in mountain shelters.
+These shelters supply just enough food and lodging to make climbing easier.

 Fuji Five Lakes Region